SciRooPlot/SciRooPlot/docs/README.md

 ## 🚀 Usage

-A new project is initialized by running:
+A new project is created by running:
 ```
-  plot-config init <projectName>
+  plot-config create <projectName>
 ```
-This will create a folder in your current directory with some working source code to start with.
+This will make a folder in your current directory with some working source code to start with.
 The default code will already be compiled and ready to use, allowing you to generate you first plot simply by typing
 ```
 plot examples ptSpec